The American University in Cairo

 - Petroleum and Energy Engineering

 All the science and engineering programs listed above are available as well as computer science, math, and the natural sciences.
 Exchange students can also take courses in the humanities, social sciences, and business for which they are qualified.
-They can take credit-bearing courses in modern standard Arabic and/or Egyptian colloquial Arabic, at the appropriate level.
+They can take credit-bearing courses in modern standard Arabic and/or Egyptian colloquial Arabic, at the appropriate level, as part of their regular course load.
 It is expected that students will wish to take courses related to Middle East history, culture, politics, economics, and/or society in addition to courses in their major.
-The AUC catalog can be accessed on the AUC academic catalog website.

-In addition to the Global E3 application materials, applicants need to fill out the AUC form.
+Students nominated by IIE to AUC need to fill out the AUC form.

 AUC has rolling admissions for international non-degree students.
 Exchange students should expect to be notified of admissions approximately five weeks after IIE submits their application to AUC.